malyn/Enforth/DESIGN.md

 Provided as an Arduino Library with a small handful of entry points.
 Two key entry points are KEY and EMIT.
 Using these, Technomancy could have KEY receive input from the keyboard matrix and EMIT send characters out to the USB host.
 This way you could program the device by firing up Notepad and then typing into your keyboard!
 No need for a serial console or anything like that.

+# Design Goals

+1. Minimize RAM usage.
+When faced with a design decision, the option that minimizes RAM usage is almost always the one that was taken.
+2. Ensure that the entire dictionary and all values therein are relocatable without requiring values to be rewritten.
+This allows us to copy the dictionary as-is back and forth between RAM, EEPROM, and flash.
+In addition to supporting on-device development -- build up your code and then copy it to EEPROM for a turn-key app -- this may allow us to dump the contents of the dictionary as a C-style (PROGMEM) array and then compile that into flash.
+Note that there are subtleties here: XTs must also be relocatable since you could get the XT for a word and then store that in a CONSTANT or array in the dictionary.

 # Operation

 * Flash contains your Arduino sketch, which includes the ARF "kernel" (just another Arduino Library), any linked-in libraries, and all of your predefined words.
 The flash dictionary is stored here.